dTile/DT/README.md

 <h3>Decimal Tiles</h3>
 <p>
 Decimal tiles split a navigation map or Meracator projected map into 10 x 10 polygons that visually seem to form perfect squares at the initial zoom level (1).
 Each zoom level splits a tile from a previous zoom level to 100 new tiles.
-Decimal tiles can be represented by one number instead of a x-y-z vector by concatenating the zoom level with row number and column number (padded with zeros).
+Decimal tiles can be represented by one number instead of a x:y:z vector by concatenating the zoom level with row number and column number (padded with zeros).
 </p>

 <h3>Permiters</h3><p>